 But will gas boilers be banned?
 A 2019 policy moved to ban 100% natural gas boilers in new builds as a way of phasing in more environmentally friendly ways to heat our homes, so there are plans moving forward.
 You can however protect your home with a hydrogen-ready boiler.

-This article will explore the proposed gas boiler ban as well as answer questions like what options are there moving forward?
+With the high dependence on natural gas, this article will explore the proposed gas boiler ban as well as answer questions like what options are there moving forward?

 Get an online fixed price in 20 seconds: